Published On: January 6th, 2025

 You don’t need fancy equipment to separate the infused oil.
 A hanky tied to a bowl with a rubber band works just fine.

-Congratulate yourself on having successfully made calendula- and lavender-infused oil.
+Congratulate yourself on having successfully made calendula-infused oil.
 If you can’t be bothered going any further, you can use this as-is to treat chapped hands, rough skin, sunburn, acne, etc.

 Part 2: Make the calendula salve